Managing Packages and Updates

 How does OS Management Hub provide updates?

-For Windows OCI instances, OS Management Hub identifies available updates on the instance and then the instance receives updates from Microsoft or an internal source such as a Windows Server Update Service (WSUS).
+OS Management Hub identifies available updates on the Windows instance and then the instance receives updates from Microsoft or an internal source such as a Windows Server Update Service (WSUS).

 Updating Instances and Groups

-OS Management Hub provides updates as they're made available by OS vendors.
-Available updates are subject to the vendor's OS lifecycle programs.
+OS Management Hub provides updates as they're made available by OS vendors or third-party and private repository owners.
+OS vendor updates are subject to the vendor's OS lifecycle programs.
 Use custom software sources to control when updates are made to instances.
-Configure update job for individual instances, a group, or all standalone instances in a compartment.
+Configure update jobs for individual instances, a group, or all standalone instances in a compartment.

 Tip